10 min read

 As one of Singapore’s oldest neighbourhoods in which the very first public HDB flats were built in 1929, Tiong Bahru has boatloads of charm, epitomising the best of both nostalgic and millennial sensibilities.

-The neighbourhod is popular with expats for its proximity to the Central Business District, the unique Art Deco architecture, and the diverse mix of shops–which include a big hawker centre and market; plenty of hip cafes, coffee joints, ice cream parlours and artisanal bakeries; book stores; and eateries serving cuisines from all over the world.
+The neighbourhood is popular with expats for its proximity to the Central Business District, the unique Art Deco architecture, and the diverse mix of shops, which include a big hawker centre and market; plenty of hip cafes, coffee joints, ice cream parlours and artisanal bakeries; book stores; and eateries serving cuisines from all over the world.

 If high-rise living is not for you, check out the walk-up apartments in the hood.
 They're full of old-world charm that encapsulates a slice of Singapore’s history before we became such a dense city-state.